iftikhar8/thesis/metrics/metrics.md

 ##A common approach

-In order provide transparency and allow for useful comparisons between connectivity studies using biophysical models, we need a common approach to publishing both methods and results.
+In order to provide transparency and allow for useful comparisons between connectivity studies using biophysical models, we need a common approach to publishing both methods and results.

-??
 We identified two main problems in the literature with connectivity studies preventing us from making meaningful comparisons.
 The first is the inconsistency in the metrics used in connectivity models and how we present the data.
 The second is the lack of reproducibility and clarity of the model parameters used in studies.

-#Guide on how to present data for metrics & reproducibility

-#How do we handle multiple simulations?

-#What do we specifically need?

-#How do we present this information?

-The main take home message is connectivity modelling studies need to start publishing quantitative metrics of both dispersal and connectivity; too often studies have just focused on one of these facets.
-We hope, in addition to providing these measures, researchers will also feel comfortable about publishing the data behind their connectivity matrices and dispersal kernels, allowing for future meta-analyses.
-Research grants are increasingly asking for publication of datasets and as such, open data publications should start becoming standard practice in the near future.

 ### Metrics common approach

-*ADD VARIABLES USED, can they just attach a connectivity matrix?
-How about heaps of data?

-dispersal: mean, median, max
-what are the metrics of spread?
+#### Connectivity matric
 Our suggested approach is to utilise the two most common metrics used, these provide useful measures and also they should be readily accepted amongst the research community (@tbl:metrics).
 The first metric, a connectivity matrix, is the most useful for connectivity studies.
 The measures of self-recruitment, local retention and settlement success can all be calculated easily from the underlying matrix data.
-Therefore, in addition to presenting the data in a heat map,
+Therefore, in addition to presenting the data in a heat map, the full connectivity matrix should be published.

+*ADD VARIABLES USED, can they just attach a connectivity matrix?
+How about heaps of data?

+#### Dispersal Kernel
 The other metric is a dispersal kernel.
 The dispersal kernel gives up valuable data on the spread of the particles and the distance they travel, including the density.

+dispersal variables: mean, median, max what are metric should we use for spread??

 ### Reproducibility common approach

 We have supplied a non-exhaustive list of the sort of parameters required to reproduce these studies (@tbl:open).

 ##Summary

-???
-Our chosen metrics are suggestions only and, realistically, we need a community driven approach——perhaps a discussion facilitated by a workshop——to ensure we come up with agreed common metrics.
-We hope this paper goes some way to starting this conversation.
+The main take home message is connectivity modelling studies need to start publishing quantitative metrics of both dispersal and connectivity; too often studies have just focused on one of these facets.
+We hope, in addition to providing these measures, researchers will also feel comfortable about publishing the data behind their connectivity matrices and dispersal kernels, allowing for future meta-analyses.
+Research grants are increasingly asking for publication of datasets and as such, open data publications should start becoming standard practice in the near future.

 ##Acknowledgements
 ???